RichardGG/steamoven/index.md

     url: /img/projects/zeeps/z4.jpg
     link: zeeps#z4

 ---

 # Who is Steamoven?

 Hi!
-My name is Natalia and I'm a graphic designer & sessional academic at Griffith University.
+My name is Natalia.
 My passion is design and I'm always seeking a challenge.
-I also specialise in vector illustration as I love to include my own flare in design when possible.
-I am proficient in Illustrator, InDesign and Photoshop, focusing mainly on corporate branding and product packaging design.
+I primarily specialise in for-print graphic design, as well as vector illustration (as I love to include my own flare in design when possible).
+I am proficient in Illustrator, InDesign and Photoshop.
 I'm always looking for new things to try, so keep your eyes peeled for more exciting projects!

-If you're looking to secure me in for your next design project, or you'd like to commission me for some illustrations, feel free to send an email to n.mokwinski@griffith.edu.au
+If you're looking to secure me in for your next design project, or you'd like to commission me for illustrations, feel free to send an email to n.mokwinski@griffith.edu.au